Creep failure in heterogeneous materials from the barrier landscape

 \emph{Numerical methods}--- We consider a very simple democratic fiber bundle model (DFBM) with global load sharing \citep{alava2006fracture, pradhan2010fbm} and include a small modification for increased sample-to-sample variation.
 Following previous works \cite{weiss2023logarithmic}, we introduce thermal activation of individual fiber ruptures through a Bortz--Kalos--Lebowitz (BKL) kinetic Monte Carlo (KMC) algorithm \cite{bortz1975KMC}.
 The bundle is a set of $N$ parallel fibers, with constant elastic modulus $Y$, submitted to a constant initial stress $\sigma_0=F/N$, where $F$ is the creep load.
-Fibers have initial variable strength $S_{n}$ following a Weibull distribution, commonly used for the analysis of the strength of materials \cite{weibull1939strength, alava2006fracture}, and specifically in brittle materials \cite{jayatilaka1977weibull, trustrum1983weibull} such as ceramics \cite{vandenborn1991weibull}, glass fibers \cite{andersons2002weibull}, carbon fibers \cite{elasloun1989weibull, farquar1989lifetimestatistics}.
-Then, the distribution of the fiber strength is $S_n\sim$ Weibull($\beta, \alpha + \eta_k)$, with $\alpha$ and $\beta$, the scale and the shape parameter of a Weibullian distribution. $\eta_k$ is a small zero-mean Gaussian noise varying the scale parameter in the $k$th simulation, creating sample-to-sample variability in the minimum and average fiber strength, e.g. in glass fibers such a strength variability is explained by the differences of production of the fibers within a batch~\cite{andersons2002weibull}.
-The deformation of the whole bundle takes place by the accumulation of successive thermal events that can potentially trigger avalanches of athermal ruptures of some of the surviving fibers from load redistribution.
-The input parameters for the FBM simulations in the following are: $\alpha=1$, $\beta=5$, $\eta_k\sim\mathcal{N}(0, 0.05)$ (adding a variation of approximately $0.91 \eta_k$ to the mean and $0.21 \eta_k$ to the standard deviation of strength), $N = 10000$, $T=300$, and $\sigma_0=0.2$.
-These parameters are chosen to prevent elements from failing immediately at the creep load.
-See supplementary for additional discussion on system size and noise effects.\\